corda/corda-docs-portal/content/en/platform/corda/4.13/community/loadtesting.md

 You can use either IntelliJ or the gradle command line to start the tests.

-To use gradle with configuration file: `./gradlew tools:loadtest:run -Ploadtest-config=PATH_TO_LOADTEST_CONF`
+To use Gradle with configuration file: `./gradlew tools:loadtest:run -Ploadtest-config=PATH_TO_LOADTEST_CONF`

-To use gradle with system properties: `./gradlew tools:loadtest:run -Dloadtest.mode=LOAD_TEST -Dloadtest.nodeHosts.0=node0.myhost.com`
+To use Gradle with system properties: `./gradlew tools:loadtest:run -Dloadtest.mode=LOAD_TEST -Dloadtest.nodeHosts.0=node0.myhost.com`

 {{< note >}}
 You can provide or override any configuration using the system properties, all properties will need to be prefixed with `loadtest.`.